tartley/belter/README.md

     * camera transform (per frame)
     * item transform (per primitive)
     * where should we do window resize handler for realz?
-* bodies may consist of polygons, which are tessellated into triangles
+* shapes may consist of polygons, which are tessellated into triangles
+* performance test
+* indexed vert lists
 * screenshot in readme?
 * Produce a linux executable:
   * generate requirements/main.txt, using a fresh virtualenv